KSP-KOS/KOS/doc/source/general/parts_and_partmodules.rst

 THERE NEEDS TO BE TWO TUTORIALS MINIMUM:

-1. A Tuturial made on an ONLY STOCK (other than kOS of course) install, using only STOCK parts to do something interesting.
+1. A Tutorial made on an ONLY STOCK (other than kOS of course) install, using only STOCK parts to do something interesting.

 2. A Tutorial more complex showing that this can be used with mods too, probably the Leg Leveller example from the teaser video, but with the code updated to use the newer part query methods.